reputage/bluepea/docs/reference/api.md

 In order to include encrypted data in a *Message* four fields must be added to the message, these are:  ```encryptor, decryptor, crypt, nonce```

-- *encryptor* is the key indexed DID of the public encryption/decryption key by the encrypting Agent sending the message.
-The index indicates which Curve25519 key to use.
+- *encryptor* is a dict with the public encryption/decryption key by the encrypting Agent sending the message.
+It indicates which Curve25519 key to use.

-- *decryptor* is the key indexed DID of the public encryption/decryption key by the decrypting Agent receiving the message.
-The index indicates which Curve25519 key to use.
+- *decryptor* is dict with the public encryption/decryption key by the decrypting Agent receiving the message.
+It indicates which Curve25519 key to use.

 - *crypt* is the Base64 url/file safe encoded crypt text that has been encrypted with the shared key generated as described above.

 - *nonce* is the Base64 url/file safe encoded nonce.
 The nonce is a random 24 byte string used in the encryption.